Ary-x86/no-gym-no-game/readme.md

 ### 1. Requirements
 - A [Fly.io](https://fly.io) account
-- The `flyctl` CLI tool installed locally
+- The `flyctl` CLI tool installed locally  (and authorized, with flyctl auth login)
 - Docker (Fly uses it under the hood, you don’t interact with it much)

 ### 2. Launch a new app